XZiar/RayRenderer/ResourcePackager/README.md

 `string_view SerializedType()` is needed to be overrided so object's actual type can be returned.
 It is used to lookup deserializer.

-`JObject Serialize(SerializeUtil& context)` is also needed to be overrided so an object can be correctly serialized.
+`void Serialize(SerializeUtil&, JObject&)` is optional to be overrided so an object can be correctly serialized.

-`void Deserialize(DeserializeUtil&, JObjectRef& object)` is currently optional since it only deserialized data to an existing object.
+`void Deserialize(DeserializeUtil&, JObjectRef&)` is also optional and it only deserialized data to an existing object.

-`static unique_ptr<Serializable> DoDeserialize(DeserializeUtil&, JObjectRef& object)` is used to perform actual deserialization so it's a public static function.
+`static unique_ptr<Serializable> DoDeserialize(DeserializeUtil&, JObjectRef&)` is used to perform actual deserialization so it's a public static function.

-`static std::any DeserializeArg(DeserializeUtil&, JObjectRef& object)` is used to provide constructor arguments when construct an object.
+`static std::any DeserializeArg(DeserializeUtil&, JObjectRef&)` is used to provide constructor arguments when construct an object.
 Arguments are parsed and packed into `tuple`, then stored in `std::any`.

 `RESPAK_DECL_SIMP_DESERIALIZE(typestr)` and `RESPAK_IMPL_SIMP_DESERIALIZE(type)` is used to quick declare & implement deserialize support.
 It requires a default-constructor.